samaea/expensesbotworkshop/README.md

- ### 3. View and Modify your bot’s code using App Service Editor
+ ### 3. View and modify your bot’s code using App Service Editor

  In the left pane, under Development Tools, click on All App service settings to open the App Service Editor (Preview).